 He has also worked as a developmental editor or ghostwriter on numerous book projects and spent years as a dramaturg in new play development, working in the literary departments of theaters including the McCarter, Manhattan Theatre Club, the Mark Taper Forum, and the Playhouse Theatre in London.

-Christopher holds an MFA in creative writing from the California Institute of the Arts and a degree in philosophy and theater from Cornell University.
+Christopher holds an MFA in writing from the California Institute of the Arts and a degree in philosophy and theater from Cornell University.
 He has been a consultant for the literary magazine Electric Literature, a contributor at the Bread Loaf Writers' Conference, a visiting artist at the Music Center of Los Angeles, and a member of the faculty at Writing Workshops Los Angeles, the Idyllwild Arts Academy, and the University of California Riverside.